Improving the experience for stakeholders in the EEO process

 Experience map from the project.
 Purposely blurred for confidentiality.

-• Gathering background research: The team sought to understand processes at similar organizations and dive into the legal requirements of the process.
+Gathering background research: The team sought to understand processes at similar organizations and dive into the legal requirements of the process.
+I defined learning objectives and worked collaboratively with the team to build our understanding.

-• Create experience maps: Through multiple working sessions with process owners, we visually mapped the roles, emotions, and critical actions at each step.
-We used a modified six thinking hats method, and we had process owners involved with the back-end of the process focus on a different lens as we analyzed and mapped the process.
+Create experience maps: I planned and facilitated multiple working sessions with process owners so that we could collaboratively visualize the roles, emotions, and critical actions at each step.
+I used a modified six thinking hats method so that process owners who typically focused on the back-end of the process could change their perspective as we analyzed and mapped the process.
 The hats, or lens, were: facts, opportunities, risks, and emotions.
+After the codesign sessions, I created the visual maps.

-• Testing: We used recent cases to test the accuracy of the maps and made modifications where needed.
+Testing: With our project partners, we used recent cases to test the accuracy of the maps and made modifications where needed.
+Due to confidentiality, I set up the testing parameters and the process owners did the testing with the confidential information.

-• Synthesis: Based on interviews and working sessions, we identified frustrations and pain points.
+Synthesis: Based on interviews and working sessions, I led the team through synthesis sessions to identify frustrations and pain points.

-• Brainstorming: We brought in process owners and stakeholders from three offices to collaboratively identify customer-centric improvements.
+Brainstorming: I planned an approachable session to virtually bring together process owners and stakeholders from three offices to collaboratively identify customer-centric improvements.
 The solutions were prioritized based on impact and covered the topics of skill building, outreach, and communications.

 Feedback